alyssoncs/cirilo-algorithm/README.md

 # Cirilo's algorithm
-> An overkill algorithm for those in a hurry
+> An overkill solution for those in a hurry

 The following is a description of a&ndash;as far as I know&ndash;new solution for the [Smallest Difference pair of values between two unsorted Arrays](https://www.geeksforgeeks.org/smallest-difference-pair-values-two-unsorted-arrays) problem.